-It is particularly important to note that both the Network, and our donors, are increasingly interested in monitoring not just what activities have been completed, but also what impact we are having on our target audiences.
-Are the findings of survey research gaining credibility among African policy makers, or among publics at large?
-How many of the key policy makers in various sectors in each country where AB is present are aware of the survey findings and how they might be used in their work?
-Are the findings being used to inform policy making, policy advocacy, program planning (e.g., civic education) or evaluation?
+- Are AB survey findings gaining credibility among African policy makers, or among publics at large? - Are key policy makers in various sectors in each country where AB is present aware of the survey findings and how they might be used in their work? - Are the findings being used to inform policy making, policy advocacy, program planning (e.g., civic education) or evaluation?

 Monitoring these types of impacts is far more challenging than the far simpler task of monitoring activities and outputs.
-The Network is thus engaged in an ongoing effort to develop better mechanisms for tracking impacts, especially with respect to policy visibility.
+In a bid to properly record impact, the network has developed a Portfolio of Policy Visibility Document.
+This documents and tracks information the keys uses of AB data by stakeholders.
+It further serves as a mechanism for tracking impact, especially with respect to policy visibility.